 Pressure Switch Monitors Fish Hatchery Oxygen Generator

-The Presair pressure monitor became a useful tool for fish hatcheries.
+The Presair pressure monitor alerts when oxygen levels drop at fish hatcheries.
 Our friends over at the Missouri Dept. of Conservation placed the alarm light under the eve of their hatchery building in a location that they can easily see.
 If there is a problem with the oxygen generator and the pressure drops, the light kicks on and alerts qualified personnel.
 Their resource technician states, “it has proven to be a very useful tool for our operation.”

 You can see in the below images, the hatchery ran air tubing from their oxygen generator to our Tinytrol pressure switch mounted on the wall.
 When pressure dropped in the oxygen generator the switch kicked the red light on mounted to the outside of the facility.